Systematic construction of stabilizer codes via gauging abelian boundary symmetries

+where now the Z-type tensor is placed on a plaquette $\msf p^+\in\msf P(\triangle)^+$ and the second tensor on the corresponding base point.

 What is the emergent state obtained from these gauging procedures?
 It turns out that the emergent state can be interpreted as living on the vertices of a \emph{hexagonal close-packed} (HCP) lattice, which consists of layers of triangular lattices whose vertices are slightly displaced with respect to each other~\cite{Casasola24}.
 A slightly different realization of this lattice which is closer to our setup is the following.
 We consider also layers of two-dimensional triangular lattices $\triangle$, but in such a way that the vertices of all layers align along the direction perpendicular to the stack of layers.
 In every other layer we then place qubits on the vertices of the triangular lattice, i.e. on $\msf V(\triangle)$, and on the plaquettes $\msf P(\triangle)^+$.
+The PEPO representation of the emergent state for one unit cell is then given by:

-Using a { blue} color for the former degrees of freedom, and a { red} color for the latter, the bulk terms of the emergent Hamiltonian are then the following:
+Using a { blue} color for the degrees of freedom on $\msf V(\triangle)$ and a { red} color for those on the plaquettes $\msf P(\triangle)^+$, the bulk terms of the emergent Hamiltonian are then the following:

 With slight abuse of notation, $\msf v$ refers to the vertex of the emergent lattice on which the bottom { blue} qubit appearing in the $\mbb a$ operator is supported.
 On the other hand, $\msf p^+$ refers to the support of the { red} qubit on the bottom of the depiction of the $\mbb b^{\msf p^+}$ operator.
 It is clear that these operators all mutually commute.
 We can construct projectors out of these operators as